 - in short

-May the deceased rest in peace, and the living be cautious: Do's and Don'ts when visiting relatives and friends during funerals
+Rest in peace, be cautious: Dos and don'ts for visiting relatives and friends during funerals

-When faced with the death of our loved ones, we inevitably feel sad and helpless.
-At this time, in addition to expressing condolences, it is more important to be aware of the surrounding environment and handle interpersonal relationships carefully to show respect and care.
-During funerals, when visiting relatives and friends, we need to consider not only the rest of the deceased, but also the feelings of the living, in order to show our sincere care.
+When faced with the passing of loved ones, we inevitably feel grief and helplessness.
+Beyond expressing our condolences, it's crucial to be sensitive to our surroundings and to handle our relationships with care, demonstrating respect and care.
+During the funeral procession, when visiting relatives and friends, we must consider not only the deceased's rest but also the feelings of the living, demonstrating genuine care.

 When and how to visit:

-- Time:Try to avoid peak hours of funeral ceremonies, such as farewell ceremonies and funerals, to avoid causing unnecessary interference.
-If not necessary, try to avoid visiting during the mourning period.
+- Time:Try to avoid peak funeral times, such as funerals and funerals, to avoid unnecessary disruptions.
+Avoid visiting during the mourning period unless absolutely necessary.

 - location:If a visit is necessary, you should first ask the family's wishes and respect their arrangements to avoid causing unnecessary trouble.